former city pharmacist pleads guilty to drug trafficking charges

 PHILADELPHIA - Arlene Gerson, 46, of Philadelphia, pleaded guilty today to conspiracy to distribute oxycodone and attempted distribution of oxycodone, announced United States Attorney Zane David Memeger.
 Sentencing has been set for July 12, 2013 before the Honorable Stewart Dalzell of the United States District Court for the Eastern District of Pennsylvania.
 She faces an advisory sentencing guideline range of 57 to 71 months in prison.

 Gerson was working as a pharmacist at various locations, including a health clinic run by the City of Philadelphia known as Health Center #5.
-According to the indictment, Gerson used that position to access blank prescription pads, doctors’ identification information, patient identification information, and patient health insurance information in creating phony prescriptions.
-Gerson, Handy, or one of their associates then took the false prescription to a pharmacy to be filled.
-Gerson and Handy then allegedly sold a portion of the controlled substances for a profit.
-Handy, it is alleged, also contributed blank prescription pads for the scheme and recruited several friends and associates to take the false prescription to a pharmacy to be filled.
-Handy allegedly paid his recruits in cash and controlled substances.
+Gerson used that position to access blank prescription pads, doctors’ identification information, patient identification information, and patient health insurance information in creating phony prescriptions.
+Gerson or one of their associates then took the false prescription to a pharmacy to be filled.
+Gerson and her associates then allegedly sold a portion of the controlled substances for a profit.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA